sayanta01/InternetingIsHard-Notes/notes/06-selectors.md

 https://css-speedrun.netlify.app

 Combinators
-- li.red - any li w/ the Class of red
+- li.red - any li w/ the class of red
 - Descendant Selector - Selects all <b> elements inside <div> regardless of its nesting level
 # div b {}
 # <div>